gromacs/gromacs/docs/reference-manual/functions/force-field.rst

 - sixth coulumn is function type (presently only ``1`` is supported),
 - seventh and eighth coulumns are grid size in ``x`` and ``y`` dimensions,
 - following ``grid size x * grid size y`` values constitute the CMAP grid.

+Note that AMBER19SB and newer versions require residue names to express the residue type so that CMAP angle terms can be correctly assigned in :ref:`grompp <gmx grompp>`.
+This is handled by the default of ``-rtpres auto`` for that option of :ref:`pdb2gmx <gmx pdb2gmx>` in concert with the ``[ bondedtypes ]`` for the residue types for such forcefields.

 .. _charmmff: